JavaScript is disabled

 Deduction of Funds:

-• Any funds deducted by the Supplier to cover the cost of the Client’s tax (Income Tax, ACC Levies, GST) will be held in trust in cash or other liquid assets that are readily converted into cash, before being passed to the relevant government tax agency as immediately as is possible.
+• Any funds deducted by the Supplier to cover the cost of the Client’s tax obligations (including Income Tax, ACC Levies, GST, as applicable, ) will be held in trust in cash or other liquid assets that are readily converted into cash, before being passed to the relevant government tax agency.

-• Any funds held by the Supplier are held in trust and are therefore protected in the event of Supplier liquidity.
+• Any Client funds held by the Supplier are held in trust and are therefore protected in the event of Supplier liquidity.

 • In the event that any funds held in trust accrue interest, the interest accrued against held funds will be awarded to the Supplier.